Azure/iot-edge-v1/core/devdoc/module_loaders.md

 The primary duty of a module loader in the gateway is to locate and load a module - or in other words, to abstract away from the gateway the details of locating and loading a module.
 A gateway module may be native or managed (.NET, Node.js or Java).
-If its a managed module then the loader is responsible for ensuring that the runtime needed to successfully load and run the module is loaded and initialized first.
+If it is a managed module then the loader is responsible for ensuring that the runtime needed to successfully load and run the module is loaded and initialized first.